vitorgt/FSMSim/README.md

 * Type of Machine;
 * Amount of States;
-* Table with current state, input, future state, outout in each line.
+* Table with current state, input, future state and output in each line.

 The formatting used for the table should follow these rules: Each state must be informed with the number that represents the state, **in decimal format**, the first state being represented by the number 1 and the last state by the number 8.
-Therefore, each line of the table must contain the number that represents the current state, followed by a space and the bit zero or one to represent the input that will lead to the next state, which must be typed next and finally, if it's a Mealy machine, the output bit that occurs in the transition, or if it's a Moore machine, the output bit of that state.
+Therefore, each line of the table must contain the number that represents the current state, followed by a space and the bit zero or one to represent the input that will lead to the next state, which must be typed next and finally:

+* if it's a Mealy machine, the output bit that occurs in the transition;
+* or if it's a Moore machine, the output bit of that state.

+**Note that for Moore machines, outputs of equal future states must be equal.**

 [Demonstration](https://www.youtube.com/watch?v=RYh74JX02-o)